Top Load vs Front Load Washers

 From the early days of hand-cranked machines to the high-tech and energy-efficient devices available now, washing machines have become essential to every household.
 Today, choosing the best for your needs not only relies on the machine's efficiency, but you must also decide between a top loader and a front loader washing machine.

-Top loader washing machines are designed with a vertical drum mounted in the centre of the machine.
-Clothes are loaded into the machine from the top of the drum, and an agitator is responsible for moving the clothes around during the wash cycle.
-Top loader washing machines can be either fully automatic or semi-automatic.
-The former is more popular due to its convenience.
+Top loader washing machines have a vertical drum mounted in the centre of the machine.
+Clothes are loaded into the machine from the top of the drum, and an agitator moves the clothes around during the wash cycle.
+Top loader washing machines are either fully automatic or semi-automatic.

-One of the main advantages of top-loader washing machines is that they are typically less expensive than front-loaders.
+One of the main advantages of top-loader washing machines is that they are less expensive than front-loaders.
 They are also easier to load and unload clothes, making them an excellent choice for people with difficulty bending or reaching below.
-Additionally, they are less likely to have mould or mildew buildup, a common issue with front loaders.
+Additionally, they are less likely to have mould or mildew buildup, a common issue with front-loaders.

-Front loader washing machines are a relatively newer type of washing machine that has recently gained popularity.
-They are designed with a horizontal drum mounted at the machine's front.
+Front-loading washing machines have a horizontal drum mounted at the machine's front.
 Clothes are loaded into the machine from the front of the drum, and the machine uses a tumbling action to clean the clothes.

 Top Loader Washing Machines: Pros & Cons

-Being the cheaper option of the two is not the only advantage of a Top Loader washing machine.
+Being the cheaper option of the two is not the only advantage of a top-loading washing machine.
 Here are all the pros and cons to make your decision easier.

 Pros